HMS Discovery (1789): Later career and fateDiscovery was recommissioned in May 1803 under Commander John Joyce, with Commander Charles Pickford replacing him in August. Pickford continued in command until 1805.

 In 1807 Discovery was at Sheerness, serving as a hospital ship.
 She continued in this role until 1815.

-In 1818 Discovery was converted to a convict ship at Woolwich.
-In 1824 she moved to Deptford, where she continued to serve as a convict ship until at least 1831.
-She was broken up there in 1834.
+In 1818 Discovery was converted to a prison ship at Woolwich.
+In 1824 she moved to Deptford, where she continued to serve as a prison hulk until at least 1831.
+She was broken up there in February 1834.

 Notable crew and passengers

 Among the notable persons who served on Discovery's great voyage: